Author

 For small bedroom designs, choose a colour palette that imitates the natural light into the room and makes the room feel spacious.
 Make the scheme of the room airy and focus on passing natural light into the room.

 Use space-saving furniture, such as keeping a rope-handled dresser with nautical brackets.
+For a truly efficient ‘ship-cabin’ feel, incorporating a multi-functional gateleg table allows you to have a temporary desk or vanity that folds away when the tides change, keeping the room open and airy.
 Use some special type of weathered frames that will create a beautiful space illusion in the room.

 2. Boys Nautical Bedroom Ideas: Fun Meets Function